Ernest J. King: Joint Chiefs of Staff

 Stark left the JCS in March 1942 when King succeeded him as CNO, reducing its membership to three until July 1942.
 Marshall advocated a joint general staff, but in the face of opposition from King, he backed down on the idea of an executive head of the services.
 Instead, Marshall pressed for a senior officer to act as a JCS spokesperson and a liaison between the JCS and the President.
 He nominated Leahy for the post, hoping that a naval officer would be more acceptable to King.
 King remained opposed, but Roosevelt was convinced of the merits of the proposal.
 On 21 July 1942, Leahy was appointed Chief of Staff to the Commander in Chief of the Army and Navy and became the fourth member of the JCS.
 As the senior officer, Leahy chaired its meetings, but he did not exercise any command authority.
-King and Marshall retained their direct access to the President.
+King and Marshall retained their direct access to the President, but with Leahy acting as a conduit, there was less requirement for discussion of routine matters.
+There was also less need to discuss strategy, as the course became set after the May 1943 Trident Conference.
 King had thirty-two official meetings with Roosevelt at the White House in 1942, but only eight in 1943, nine in 1944 and just one in 1945.

-When King turned 64 on 23 November 1942, King wrote Roosevelt to say he had reached mandatory retirement age.
+When King turned 64 on 23 November 1942, he wrote to Roosevelt to say he had reached mandatory retirement age.
 Roosevelt replied with a note saying: "So what, old top?
 I may send you a birthday present."
-(The present was a framed photograph.)
+The present was a framed photograph.
 Although King remained the second most senior officer on the active list after Stark, he now served at Roosevelt's pleasure, as he could be transferred to the retired list at any time.
 This remained the case until December 1944, when Leahy and then King were promoted to the newly-established five-star rank of fleet admiral.